Lori Petty: Career

 In 2014, Petty was cast as Lolly Whitehill, an inmate with an interest in conspiracy theories in the Netflix comedy-drama series, Orange Is the New Black.
-She was a guest star in the second season, and a recurring character in the third, fourth and seventh seasons appearing total in 24 episodes.
-Along with cast she received Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Comedy Series in 2016 and 2017.
+She was a guest star in the second season and a recurring character in the third, fourth and seventh seasons, appearing in a total of 24 episodes.
+Along with the cast, she received a Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Comedy Series in 2016 and 2017.
 She also made guest-starring appearances on Gotham, Hawaii Five-0 and Swedish Dicks.
 She appeared in horror films Dead Awake (2016), A Deadly Legend (2020) and You're All Gonna Die (2023).
 In 2021, she starred in the HBO miniseries Station Eleven.
-Since 2024 she’s played recurring character Dr. Lenora Friedman on NCIS Origins.
+Since 2024 she has played recurring character Dr. Lenora Friedman on NCIS: Origins.